 Baby not opening mouth wide enough to latch?
 How to help.

-If your baby won’t open their mouth wide to latch, it can feel terrifying.
+If your newborn won’t open their mouth wide enough to latch, every feeding session can feel terrifying.

 Feeding is supposed to be simple.
-But when your newborn isn’t opening their mouth wide enough to latch — especially in those early days after birth — it can turn every feed into constant worry.
+But when your baby isn’t opening their mouth wide enough to latch — especially in those early days after birth — it can turn every feed into constant worry.
+How do you know what's normal behavior and what's more serious?

 If you’re struggling because your baby won’t open their mouth, you’re worried about whether they’re getting enough milk, and you’re wondering if feeding will always feel like this — this post is for you.